 Nashville, TN 37232

 Official transcripts, which also should be sent after the completion of your degree, must be sent directly to Vanderbilt at the address below.
 You will be prompted to upload your academic record for each college or university you have attended when you officially submit your application.
 An academic record can be in the form of a legible scanned copy of a transcript or an academic record from the institution’s Student Information System portal.
 If you are currently enrolled, please submit your academic record after your fall semester grades have been posted, if at all possible.

-If you don’t have your official transcripts during your application, unofficial transcripts can be provided instead.
+If you don’t have your official transcripts when submitting your application, unofficial transcripts can be provided instead.
 Official transcripts are required only after an offer of admission is made and accepted.
 To be considered official, a transcript must be sent directly from your institution to Vanderbilt.
 Official transcripts should be mailed to Vanderbilt at the address below or delivered through your school’s secure electronic transcript service (if available) to CDM@vanderbilt.edu.
 All other transcripts are considered unofficial.
 Please do not mail transcripts to our department office.